jdi-docs/jdi-light/source/includes/_documentation.md

 FileInput validation examples:

-Then the "Avatar" file input element label equals to "Profile picture:"
-Then the "Avatar" file input element label contains "picture" Then the "Avatar" file input element text equals to "C:\fakepath\general.xml" Then the "Avatar" file input element text contains "general.xml" Then the "Avatar" attribute "id" equals to "avatar" Then "File Input" is enabled
+Then the "Avatar" file input element label equals to "Profile picture" Then the "Avatar" file input element label contains "picture" Then the "Avatar" file input element text equals to "fakepath\general.xml" Then the "Avatar" file input element text contains "general.xml" Then the "Avatar" attribute "id" equals to "avatar" Then "File Input" is enabled